BicycleWalrus/sysdig-assignment/student-instructions.md

     `root@aserver:~/sysdig-assignment#` `./setup-script.sh`

     > The script will create the necessary Kubernetes resources and deploy the vulnerable Pillow workload.
-The initialization requires approx 20 seconds.

 0. Return to the home directory.

     `root@aserver:~/sysdig-assignment#` `cd`